abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 While the intuition behind free monoids seems simple enough, the formal definition is not easily written... yet, simply because we have to cover more stuff.

-We understand that, being the most general of all monoids for a given set of generators, a free monoid can be converted to all of them. i.e. there exists a function from it to all of them.
+We understand that being the most general of all monoids for a given set of generators, a free monoid can be converted to all of them. i.e. there exists a function from it to all of them.
 But what kind of function would that be?
 Tune in after a few chapters to find out.